Econify/graphql-rest-router/example-consuming-client/README.md

-# Rick and Morty Api for testing graphql-rest-router
+# Client for testing rest router

 ### Overview
 This is a test application for graphql rest router.
+Currently it uses an open source live Rick and Morty api but in a future iteration we will write a small api and containerize the whole test.

 ### Usage

-1. `npm ci`
-1. `cp .env.example .env`
-1. Fill in `.env`
-1. `npm start`

-When running locally, simply hit your server at any of:
+From parent directory, simply run:
+`
+npm run live-test
+`

+OR
+From this directory, simply run:
+`
+bash build.sh
+`

+The server will be exposed on `localhost:4000` and can be hit at any of the paths found in `example-consuming-client/src/lib/api` -- some examples being:

 ```
 http://localhost:4000/api/characters